blopa/Magento-Chatbot/README.md

 - Telegram Support Group ID: ID of Group that the support messages will be forwarded. e.g. g123456789
 - Telegram Welcome Message: First Message The Bot Will Send To Your Client.
 - Telegram Help Message: Message Will be Sent When Customer Asks For Help.
-- Telegram About Message: Message Will be Sent When Customer Asks For Help.
 - Telegram About Message: Message Will be Sent When Customer Asks For About.
 - Enable Command Listing: Enable Command Listing When Customer Ask For About
 - Enabled Commands: List of Enabled Commands
-- Commands Code: Code of the commands
+- Commands List: Code of the commands

 **Facebook Configuration**

-Soon
+- Enable Messenger Bot: Enable Messenger Bot
+- Messenger Bot API Key: Your Messenger Bot API Key.
+- Messenger Support Group ID: Reserved for future use, for now Facebook dosen't allow bots on group chats
+- Messenger Welcome Message: First Message The Bot Will Send To Your Client.
+- Messenger Help Message: Message Will be Sent When Customer Asks For Help.
+- Messenger About Message: Message Will be Sent When Customer Asks For About.
+- Enable Command Listing: Enable Command Listing When Customer Ask For About
+- Enable Command Prediction: Enable The Bot to Try to Predict What Command The Customer Wants by Looking into What He Wrote
+- Enabled Commands: List of Enabled Commands
+- Commands List: Code of the commands and alias

 # F.A.Q.
 **Q: When the other chatbots integrations are going to be ready?**